andrenaught/473Blackmail/README.md

 Adding in the database ( can't find a cleaner way of doing this sorry D: ), should only need to do this initially

-1. move the 'backend' folder out
+1. move the '473' outside the current directory
 ```
-mv 473Blackmail/backend/ .
+mv 473Blackmail/ ../
 ```

 2. create your own dpd
 ```
-cd 473Blackmail
-dpd create backend
+dpd create 473Blackmail
 ```

-3. Copy in the files from the 'backend' folder you moved out to your newly created 'backend' folder with dpd (this should include the .gitignore file)
+3. Copy in the files from the '473' folder you moved out to your newly created dpd '473' folder (this should include the .gitignore file)
 ```
-cp -r ../backend/ backend/
+cp -r ../473Blackmail/ 473Blackmail/
 ```

 4. Delete the 'backend' folder you moved out
 ```
-rm -r ../backend/
+rm -r ../473Blackmail/
 ```

 Potential extra Features/Ideas (feel free to add stuff or start working on these, let us know if you are)